prody/ProDy/doc/tutorials/nmwiz_tutorial/commands.rst

 NMWiz Commands
 ===============================================================================

-NMWiz commands allows altering molecule coordinate and normal modes, as well as adding new modes.
-Commands can also be used to generate combinations of modes and adding them to the dataset (see the example at the end).
+NMWiz commands allow altering molecule coordinate and normal modes, as well as adding new modes.
+Commands can also be used to generate combinations of modes and add them to the dataset (see the example at the end).

 Following are the level commands: